-- Social networking Websites are becoming more and more popular as ways to connect with people you know and even, carefully, to meet new people.
+Social networking Websites are becoming more and more popular and important methods of connecting with people you know and even, carefully, meeting new people.

 The sites work by offering people the ability to create, or to manage, a public profile telling people who they are and what they do and reaching out to friends and colleagues to enable them to reach people they may need to contact for their business, their job, or their job search.

 Recruiters do use these sites to find qualified people for their open jobs, so they are a very important alternative to job boards - in many cases a more effective alternative.

 For professionals in a job search LinkedIn is used by many MANY recruiters who find candidates qualified for their job opportunities by searching through the LinkedIn Profiles.
 Read the Guide to LinkedIn for Job Search articles for more tips and information about leveraging LinkedIn for your job search.

 For much more information on using social media sites, read the articles in Job-Hunt's Guide to Social Media and Job Search Section on using social media, LinkedIn, Twitter, and Facebook, and scan the resources for job seekers.

 Professional and industry associations and societies are usually plentiful and very useful for job seekers.
 They can help you in more traditional situations when you add the association's name to your resume (in a professional or industry affiliations category, for example), and that name is used as a keyword by a recruiter searching through an applicant database on a Web search engine.

 Job-Hunt links to over 1,100 associations Directory of Professional and Industry Associations, most of which have local chapters where you can meet people face-to-face and many of which have job boards (which are called out in the Directory).